GearHost/Blog/posts/making-a-homegrown-blog.md

 	}
 ```

 That's basically it, really simple stuff but effective.
-Enjoy and we'll upload the project to the public repo shortly.
+Enjoy and we'll upload the project to the public repo in the next few days.

-> Something to keep in mind is GitHub does rate limit requests however there are several ways to mitigate this per GitHub.
-Even these can't help blogs with a lot of requests so we've implemented caching techniques to keep the data in memory.